Wayne Medical Center's Imaging Department is staffed with skilled personnel who possess imaging expertise

 circulatory system, cancer and stones.

-Below is a description of the radiology services available
+Below is a description of the imaging services available

 at Wayne Medical Center.

 A CT scan uses X-rays combined with computer technology to produce multiple cross-sectional

 images in rapid sequence, allowing the radiologist to see

 the bones and soft tissues within the body more clearly.
 Wayne Medical Center utilizes a 20-slice scanner that allows technologists to use the lowest dose of radiation possible while providing exceptional image quality.

 Magnetic Resonance Imaging, or MRI, is an advanced imaging method that produces very clear images of the human body without the use of X-rays.
 This technology enables physicians to detect developing diseases or abnormalities earlier than ever before.
 MRI uses a powerful, but harmless, magnetic field and radio waves, like the kind that transmit your favorite FM music.
 The combination of radio waves and magnetic field produce detailed images of body structures such as the brain, the spine and other vital organs.